Tejasvjti/Predicting-stock-trends-using-fundamnetal-analysis/README.md

 # Predicting-stock-trends-using-fundamnetal-analysis
-We have done the  prediction of  the stock trends using fundamental analysis  based on quarterly report.
+We have done the  prediction of  the stock trends using  quarterly report.